shreyabatra4/python-functions-new-prg-model-starter/getting-started.md

 ## Callouts

-- To define a trigger or binding, leverage intellisense by typing "trigger" or "output" to select templates.
-The previous experience of opening the command palette to add templates will not work.
 - Mix and match of Functions written in the previous programming model and the new programming model in the same Function App will not be supported.

 To learn more about the new programming model for Azure Functions in Python, see <TODO>.